Other posts about the South American exploration:

 LATAM flight 2511 to LIM was my first flight on LATAM Airlines, the entity formed in 2012 by the merger of Chile’s LAN Airlines and Brazil’s TAM Airlines.
 Rebranding of the aircraft only began in 2016 and is expected to be complete in 2019.
 The 767-300 I was flying was sporting the LAN livery.

 Business class seating on LATAM 767-300s is configured 2-2-2.
 I was assigned seat 1J, an aisle seat in the first row by the windows on the right side of the aircraft.
-There were 28 business-class seats on the 767-300 each seat with 74 inches of pitch and 20 inches of width.
+There were 28 business-class seats on the 767-300.
+Each seat with 74 inches of pitch and 20 inches of width.

 Amenities on this flight were sparse.
 No amenity kit, slippers or pjs, just headphones and a nice blanket and pillow.
+In contrast, later on a shorter LATAM flight from LIM to Santiago, Chile (SCL), LATAM supplied a plethora of amenities.

 The business-class lavatory was basic but there were more amenities than in first class on the American Airlines 777-200 I later flew from Santiago to Miami.